youqad/Neurorobotics_Regression/Lab3_Regression.md

 | with Sherman-Morrison lemma  | $0.05$  | $0.006$  | $0.002$  |

-It demonstrated that with higher `numFeatures` and higher `maxIter, the accuracy of the method with Sherman-Morrison lemma increases.
+It demonstrated that with higher `numFeatures` and higher `maxIter`, the accuracy of the method with Sherman-Morrison lemma increases.
 When `numFeatures` is too low, the accuracy of the method with Sherman-Morrison lemma may be lower than the other.
 However, with higher `numFeatures`, the accuracy of the method with Sherman-Morrison lemma could lead to higher accuracy.

 ## 2 LWLS: Locally-Weighted Least-Squares (batch method)